leenathomas01/ZPRE-Implementation-6G/README.md

 **Bio-Inspired Wireless Optimization for 6G ISAC**

 ---
-### Repository snapshot

-This repository intentionally contains only the original prototype modules developed during the research phase:
+> ℹ️ This repository preserves the original research prototype for bio-inspired wireless optimization in 6G ISAC.

-- `FxLMS_UDP_Prototype.py`
-- `ZPRE_Benchmarking.py`
-- `6G_ISAC_Integration.py`
+>

-These files represent the complete experimental implementation as it existed at the conclusion of the study.
+> The code is maintained as a complete experimental snapshot accompanying the research, rather than an actively evolving software project.
+The files represent the complete experimental implementation as it existed at the conclusion of the study.

 ---